microsoft/mixed-reality-robot-interaction-demo/README.md

-# IROS 2020 Mixed Reality and Robotics Tutorial, Demo 1
+# IROS 2020 Mixed Reality and Robotics Tutorial
+# Demo 1: Robot Interaction through Mixed Reality

 Microsoft is hosting a workshop at the IROS 2020 conference on Mixed Reality and Robotics.
 This repository contains all the code required to run, build and deploy Demo 1.